frederikpanse/psychometric_replication/README.md

-# Research Project: Comparative Simulation Study on Classification Methods at University of Tübingen.
+# Research Project: Replicating a Comparative Simulation Study on Classification Methods at University of Tübingen.

 This repository contains code for replicating and slightly extending the simulation study introduced by Kim (2010).
 The original study compares several classification algorithms: Decision Tree, Logistic Regression, and Artificial Neural Networks (ANNs)—across multiple data-generation scenarios.
 Here, we replicate this simulation and also include Random Forest as an additional algorithm to test.
+Check out the [paper](doc/main.pdf).

 ### Original Study